Gymnasium (Germany): History

 The gymnasium arose out of the humanistic movement of the sixteenth century.
 The first general school system to incorporate the gymnasium emerged in Saxony in 1528, with the study of Greek and Latin added to the curriculum later; these languages became the foundation of teaching and study in the gymnasium, which then offered a nine-year course.
 Hebrew was also taught in some gymnasia.
 The integration of philosophy, English, and chemistry into the curriculum also set the gymnasium apart from other schools.

-Prussian secondary schools only received the title "Gymnasium" in 1918, which for some time would be the only path to university study.
+Prussian secondary schools only received the title "Gymnasium" in 1918, which, for some time, would be the only path to university study.
 Due to the rise of German nationalism in the 1900s, the Gymnasium's focus on humanism came under attack, causing it to lose prestige.
 One of the harshest critics was Friedrich Lange, who assaulted the school's "excessive humanism" and "aesthetic idealism."
 He argued that they are not aligned with the aims of patriotism, duty, and the idea of Germanhood and that the country's history could also provide the education and insights offered by the models of classical antiquity.
 During the National Socialism era, it became virtually impossible for girls to study at a Gymnasium according to Hitler's idea, as stated in Mein Kampf, the education of girls should be conditioned only by the task of motherhood.

-After the Second World War, German education was reformed with the introduction of new system, content, aims, and ethos.
+After the Second World War, German education was reformed with the introduction of a new system, content, aims, and ethos.
 The Gymnasium was retained, along with vocational and general schools.

+East Germany

+In East Germany, the tripartite system was replaced by a system of Polytechnische Oberschule (polytechnic secondary schools) from 6 to 16, followed by Extended Secondary Schools for those on an academic path.
+Following German reunification, the tripartite system, including Gymnasium schools, was reintroduced in the newly-reunified eastern German states.

 Other methods

 The Realgymnasium offered instead a nine-year course including Latin, but not Greek.
-Prussian Progymnasien and Realprogymnasien provided six- or seven-year courses, and the Oberschulen later offered nine-year courses with neither Greek nor Latin.
+Prussian Progymnasien and Realprogymnasien provided six- or seven-year courses, and the Oberschulen later offered nine-year courses without Greek or Latin.